 Traveling to Lithuania Tips – Your next European Destination

-A year ago if you had asked me where Lithuania is I don’t even know if I would have been able to tell you it is in Europe.
+A year ago if you had asked me where Lithuania is I would have had no idea.
+I don’t even know if I would have been able to tell you it is in Europe.
 I certainly hope so.
 I have since learned that Vilnius is the capital and also visited Klaipeda and Siauliai.
 Due to the lack of tourists here I really enjoyed my visit.
 The time of the year was also perfect, it was not steaming hot and definitely not freezing.

 What has to be on your to-do list: